 Outsourcing these services, while traditional and attractive to those who only want to play, may not produce the best results for the family.
 The operative word in Family Office is “Family.”
 That is ultimately where the focus ought to be placed.
 For the family that wants the benefits of a Family Office in the context of a high functioning family, outsourcing may not be the best option.
 Particularly for families engaged in the building wealth phase, it may be more effective to populate these various offices with those in the process of creating the wealth..
 Depending on the resources available in the family, outsourcing may be used to fill in the gaps temporarily, and to help the family develop its own internal talent and resources over time.

-We help clients with new or developing wealth establish a Family Office.
-Most of the time such Family Offices start as a completely family run enterprise, and outsource services or engages third party services as the family and the business of managing the wealth evolve.
+We help clients with at all levels of developing wealth establish a Family Office.
+Most of the time, for new entries into wealth development, such Family Offices start as a completely family run enterprise, and outsource services or engage third party services as the family and the business of managing the wealth evolve.

 Even for the ultra-wealthy, there are serious unintended consequences when family members disengage from the wealth management and turn that function entirely over to third parties.
 Families who want their wealth to last more than two or three generations tend to use family members to perform as many of the management functions as possible, and outsource to third-party professionals only to fill in gaps in expertise.
 Family members who understand for themselves how money works, where it comes from, how practical decisions affect the financial statements, and so forth, tend to avoid the troubles of “affluenza” and entitlement that can be so destructive both to the family and the family’s wealth.

 If the Family Office is just a concierge to service lifestyle without accountability or participation of the family members, the greatest value to be derived from the Family Office is underutilized.